IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

 Use the `SpaceEfficiency` parameters for each storage system, as defined in the following table.
 These values are not case-sensitive.

-**Important:** When using external provisioning policies for linked pools, do not use the `SpaceEfficiency` parameter.
+**Important:** When using external provisioning policies for linked pools, do not use the `SpaceEfficiency` parameter, the capacity savings within the linked pools are defined by the provisioning policy.
+If the `SpaceEfficiency` parameter is used together with provisioning policies, the volume cannot be created.
+For more information see **What's new** > **Getting started with policy-based replication** > **Configuring policy-based replication** > **Creating provisioning policy and assigning to pools**.

 #### `SpaceEfficiency` parameter definitions per storage system type